stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 #SBATCH --mail-type=FAIL

-## Insert you the command to run below.
+## Insert the command to run below.
 Here, we're just storing the date in a
 ## cron.log file
 date -R >> $HOME/cron.log

 ## Resubmit the job for the next execution